-Remark 3.6.
-I expect that rationally there is no difference whatsoever between algebraic and topological triangulated categories.
+I expect that rationally there is no difference between algebraic and topological triangulated categories.
 In other words: every topological triangulated category whose morphism groups are uniquely divisible ought to be algebraic.

-There are various pieces of evidence for this claim.
-On the one hand side, all invariants I know to distinguish algebraic from topological triangulated categories vanish rationally.
-For example, the n-order is rationally useless since \mathbb{Q} -linear triangulated categories have infinite n-order for all natural numbers n.
-Similarly, the action of the Spanier-Whitehead category of finite CW-complexes on a topological triangulated category (that one can construct from the unstable action of Remark 6.11) is no extra information for \mathbb{Q} -linear triangulated categories since the chain functor from the Spanier-Whitehead category to the bounded derived category of finitely generated abelian groups is rationally an equivalence (both sides are in fact rationally equivalent to the category of finite dimensional graded \mathbb{Q} -vector spaces).

-Moreover, under certain technical assumptions and cardinality restrictions, Q-linear topological triangulated categories are known to be algebraic.
-More precisely, a theorem of Shipley [Sh, Cor.
-2.16] says that every Q-linear spectral model category (a stable model category enriched over the stable model category of symmetric spectra) with a set of compact generators is Quillen equivalent to dg modules over a certain differential graded Q-category.
+There are various pieces of evidence for this claim, and all invariants I know to distinguish algebraic from topological triangulated categories vanish rationally.
+For example, the n-order (see Definition 5.1) is rationally useless since \mathbb{Q} -linear triangulated categories have infinite n-order for all natural numbers n.
+Similarly, the action of the homotopy category of finite CW-complexes on a topological triangulated category (cf. Remark 3.11) is no extra information for Q-linear triangulated categories since the Spanier-Whitehead category is rationally equivalent to the bounded derived category of finitely generated abelian groups (both are rationally equivalent to the category of finite dimensional graded Q-vector spaces).
+Moreover, under certain technical assumptions and cardinality restrictions, O-linear topological triangulated categories are known to be algebraic: a theorem of Shipley [32, Corollary 2.16] says that every \mathbb{Q} -linear spectral model category (a stable model category enriched over the stable model category of symmetric spectra) with a set of compact generators is Quillen equivalent to dg-modules over a certain differential graded Q-category.